PurdueMarketingAndMedia/pantheon-wp-upstream/web/app/mu-plugins/brandfonts/README.md

 # Purdue Brand Fonts Plugin

-Used to add Purdue University brand fonts and favicons to WordPress websites
+Used to add Purdue University brand fonts, favicons and branded login form to WordPress websites

 ## Description